 Ms. Amarteorkor Amarteifio was first appointed to the Board in 2015 and has brought to it rich experiences from serving on other Boards of both local and international organizations.

 Amarteorkor holds a Bachelor's and a Master's Degree in Social Work from the McGill University School of Social Work in Montreal, Canada.
 She also holds a Diploma in Social Work from the School of Social Work in Darmstadt, Germany.

 Amarteorkor is currently the Chairperson of Omni Media, Accra and President of the International Artistic Committee of the Abidjan market for the Performing Arts (MASA) in Cote D'Ivoire.

 Additionally, she is an Art and Policy Consultant to the Design & Technology Institute in Accra and a founding board of the Ghana Jazz Foundation.

 Furthermore, she is a Consultant on programs to the Ga Mantse.

-REPORT OF THE DIRECTORS TO THE MEMBERS OF DANNEX AYRTON STARWIN PLC (CONT'D)

-PROFILE OF DANNEX AYRTON STARWIN PLC (DAS PLC) DIRECTORS (CONT'D)
+Profile of Dannex Ayrton Starwin PLC (DAS Plc) Directors (cont'd)